Gold Dust Woman: Certifications

+Cover versions

-A cover version by the American alternative rock band Hole was released on Geffen Records on 11 June 1996 as their ninth CD single.
+A cover version by the American alternative rock band Hole was released on 11 June 1996 as their ninth CD single.
 It was also featured on the soundtrack to The Crow: City of Angels where it played during the ending credits of the film.
-This song was produced by Ric Ocasek of the Cars.
+This version was produced by Ric Ocasek of the Cars.
+And in 1978 it was released on the album Waylon & Willie.